 When you go to a waxing session, you expect to leave smooth and hairless after being waxed by a professional using quality waxing supply, but you may leave with other things too.

 You’d never dream that minutes, hours or days later you could experience bumps, ingrown hairs, or bruising, but these side effects are all too common.
 Even clients the most trained waxer using the best waxing supplies experience these irritations unexpectedly.
 So the next time you go for a wax, here are some side effects to look out for.

 The most common side effect of waxing is redness and irritation, especially if you have sensitive skin.
 This is caused by the hot wax being applied to your skin and then pulled off with a cloth strip.
 Even the most experienced clients can still suffer from this, but it is generally a short-term problem.
 If your skin is very irritated a cold compress can help relieve the pain.

 Waxing and Bumps in your skin

-Another common post-wax malady is bumps on your skin in the area you got waxed.
+Another common post-wax malady is bumping on your skin in the area you got waxed.
 This generally happens because your hair follicles are inflamed from the waxing process.
 Another possibility is a burn.
 Regardless of the waxing supplies, if the wax is overheated it can burn your skin resulting in bumps and discoloration.
 A topical ointment can help soothe your inflamed skin or burn, but if a waxing professional has burned you, notify them immediately and start looking for someone new.

 Bruising and Bleeding due to Waxing

 Bruising is another fairly common side effect for people with sensitive skin.
-Some bleeding may occur in sensitive areas, like the bikini zone and in your underarms, and can last for a few days.
+Some bleeding may occur in sensitive areas, like the bikini zone, and in your underarms, and can last for a few days.